By Brad Hicks

 I wasn’t aware a few days ago how my next stop in Raleigh, North Carolina, and the lady about whom I’d be researching, would be tied to the Chesapeake Bay region of Virginia where I had just visited.
 Ella Josephine Baker, called by those who knew and worked with her, the “Mother of the Civil Rights Movement,” was born in Norfolk, Virginia, just twenty miles from Fort Monroe.
 Since Friday, I’ve been using Raleigh as a hub from which to visit other historic U.S. civil rights sites in North Carolina, including:

 • The F.W.
 Woolworth Building in Greensboro.
-On February 1, 1960, four black students from North Carolina A&T State University sat down at the lunch counter inside Woolworth department store and ordered coffee.
+On February 1, 1960, four black students from North Carolina A&T State University sat down at the lunch counter inside the Woolworth department store and ordered coffee.
 The young men were refused service, but they remained sitting at the counter until the store closed that night.
 Over the next three days, the sit-in continued to grow, and on February 4, more than 300 students participated in the sit-in, which expanded to nearby businesses.
 The sit-ins extended into July of 1960.
 This first sit-in at Woolworth in Greensboro inspired a larger sit-in movement across North Carolina and the rest of the country.
 Today, the original Woolworth Building has been remodeled and converted into the International Civil Rights Center & Museum, truly a spectacular educational and visual foray into all the battlegrounds of the civil rights movement.

 • The Dr. Martin Luther King, Jr., Memorial Gardens in Raleigh, a beautiful park where on Sunday morning I sat under a pavilion next to a life-size statue of Dr. King and got a little writing done.

-• Estey Hall at Shaw University, also in Raleigh, which was the first building constructed in the U.S. for the higher education of African-American women.
+• Estey Hall at Shaw University, also in Raleigh, was the first building constructed in the U.S. for the higher education of African-American women.
 Founded in 1865, Shaw is the oldest HBCU school — historically black college or university — in the South.
-The last couple of days I’ve been researching and writing this blog in the James E. Cheek Learning Resource Center at Shaw University.
+For the last couple of days, I’ve been researching and writing this blog in the James E. Cheek Learning Resource Center at Shaw University.
 The building is named for the 1955 Shaw graduate who became the 13th president of Howard University in Washington, D.C.
 Shaw is also the alma mater of Ella Baker, who graduated valedictorian in 1927.

 Meet Ella Baker, Mother of the Civil Rights Movement

-Ella Baker (1903-1986) was the granddaughter of slaves, perhaps descended from the first Africans about whom I wrote above, from the ship that landed in Hampton, Virginia, in 1619, as here birthplace, Norfolk, is located just twenty miles from there.
+Ella Baker (1903-1986) was the granddaughter of enslaved parents, perhaps descended from the first Africans about whom I wrote above, from the ship that landed in Hampton, Virginia, in 1619, as her birthplace, Norfolk, is located just twenty miles from there.
 Ella spent nearly half a century raising the political consciousness of Americans, and played a major role in three of the 20th century’s most influential civil rights groups: the National Association for the Advancement of Colored People (NAACP), the Southern Christian Leadership Conference (SCLC), and the Student Nonviolent Coordinating Committee (SNCC, commonly referred to as “snick”).

 Always an outspoken critic of Jim Crow laws that disenfranchised blacks throughout the United States, in 1960 the SNCC, “snick,” was organized, mobilized, and led by Ella from the campus and buildings of Shaw University.
 During that time, Dr. King visited Raleigh, meeting with Baker and the young members of SNCC.
 The group’s activism expanded across the South, organizing the sit-in movements and participating in the 1963 March on Washington.